 On August 17, 1990 two competing hospitals, Girard Medical Center and St. Joseph's Hospital, consolidated to form North Philadelphia Health System.
 In March 2016, St. Joseph's Hospital closed their medical/surgical care services and integrated fully on the Girard Medical Center campus.
-Detox and Med Reb services moved to Girard Medical Center's campus and the behavioral health services were expanded.
+Detox and Med Reb services moved to Girard Medical Center's campus and the behavioral health services were expanded to include an additional extended acute inpatient unit.
+With the addition of this unit, we are collaborating with the city and state to provide mental health services that help transition individuals out of Norristown State Hospital and the city's judicial system, into lower levels of care within the community.

-Adapting to the needs of the community it serves, North Philadelphia Health System offers a myriad of services.
-Girard Medical Center is unique in the Delaware Valley in that it offers a comprehensive continuum of care in addiction and psychiatry services, including detoxification, residential, inpatient, intensive outpatient, and outpatient services.
+Adapting to the needs of the community it serves, North Philadelphia Health System is unique in that it offers a comprehensive continuum of care in addiction and psychiatry services, including detoxification, residential, inpatient, intensive outpatient, and outpatient services.
+Through these services we are helping to address issues at the forefront of local and national concerns: including severe mental illness, forensic mental healthcare, opioid addiction, substance use, and homelessness.

-There are a total of three buildings on the GMC campus: the Main Building which houses Residential Programs for Addictions; the Tower building which houses Outpatient Programs for Addictions; and the ADC Building which houses the Behavioral Access Center (BAC), and the Outpatient and Inpatient Psychiatry Programs.
+There are a total of three buildings on the GMC campus: the Main Building which houses Residential Programs for Addictions; the Tower building which houses Outpatient Programs and Residential Programs for Addictions; and the ADC Building which houses the Detox and Inpatient Psychiatry Programs.

-Location: 801 W. Girard Avenue Philadelphia, PA 19122 215-787-2407
+Location: 801 W. Girard Avenue Philadelphia, PA 19122 215-787-2053